kristofe/wm_mariokart64/README.md

 ## Training on a Different Game

-This feature is still under development.
-For now, refer to [this blog post](https://derewah.dev/projects/ai-mariokart) for more information on how to train models on different games.
+Refer to [this blog post](https://derewah.dev/projects/ai-mariokart) for more information on how to train models on different games.

 ---